nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/gradleTutorial.md

 1. To check if Gradle has been added to the project correctly, open a terminal window, navigate to the root directory of your project and run the command `gradlew run`.
 This should result in Gradle running the main method of your project.

 :bulb: Simply run the command `gradlew {taskName}` in the terminal and Gradle will run the task!
 Here are some example commands:
-* `gradlew tasks` (or `gradlew tasks --all`): shows a list of tasks available
+* `gradlew expensesList` (or `gradlew expensesList --all`): shows a list of expensesList available
 * `gradlew run`: runs the main class of your project

-:bulb: Some plugins may add more helpful tasks so be sure to check their documentation!
+:bulb: Some plugins may add more helpful expensesList so be sure to check their documentation!

 #### Using Gradle from within Intellij